linz/postgresql-tableversion/doc/table_version.md

 - table_version.versioned_tables

-Whenever a new table is setup for versioning or an versioned table is edited the metadata of that transacation is recorded in these tables.
+Whenever a new table is setup for versioning or an versioned table is edited the metadata of that transaction is recorded in these tables.
 When databases using the table_version extension are dumped that data from these configuration tables are also dumped to ensure the patch history data is persisted.